rackerbenoit/chef-flywaydb/README.md

 [win]: https://ci.appveyor.com/project/dhoer/chef-flywaydb

 Installs [flywaydb](http://flywaydb.org) (v4.0.1) and allows for execution of flyway commands via resource actions.
 It also downloads the latest MariaDB Connector/J driver (v1.4.5).
+Set `node['flywaydb']['mariadb']['version'] = nil` to use the MariaDB Connector/J driver that ships with flywaydb.

 ## Requirements